Logging¶

 Logging output¶

-All output of the logging facility is directed to stderr
+All output of the logging facility is directed to stderr.
+This can

 then be piped manually or via a process manager into log files or to